top of page

 Can a business get an unsecured loan using bank statements only?

-Are bank statement loans more expensive?
+Are bank statement loans more expensive than traditional bank loans?

 They can be.
-Interest rates and fees may be higher than traditional bank loans due to increased risk.
-A broker should explain the total cost before proceeding.
+Interest rates and fees may be higher due to the increased risk for the lender.
+A broker will help you compare the total cost to ensure the finance is a sustainable move for your business.

 Is approval guaranteed through a finance broker?